mishachepi/obsidian-to-anytype/README.md

 - Part2: changing [[wiki-links]] to [markdown-links](markdown-links.md)
 - Part3: createing relative path for all links and creating new if not exist.
 And creating Folders links (Folders links contain links to all included files)
 - Part4: just changing " " to "%20" for Markdown standart
+- Part5: remove dashes from metategs.
+Metategs to text.

 ### How to use
 - Create backup